DSiB-G2/G2-CovPipeline/README.md

 When using the samples from step 5) no further adjustments should be necessary.

 ### 7) Run with snakemake
-Make sure the snakemake environment is active with `conda activate snakemake`
+Again make sure the snakemake environment is active with `conda activate snakemake`

-Now run the following code:
+Now execute the following code to run snakemake from the project working directory:
 ```
 cd ~/G2-CovPipeline
 snakemake --use-conda --cores all